Section 90 Row A Seat 6.

 However, there was one small problem.

-Jim told me that they were grey seats, but he said they were good greys.
-The seats were on the front row right at center ice.
+Jim told me that they were grey seats, but he said they were good greys and were on the front row right at center ice.
 At first I never wanted to commit to sharing the greys with Jim because they were often referred to as the nosebleed seats.
-On a few previous occasions I had sat in the upper corner greys and I never cared much of those seats.
+On a few previous occasions I had already sat in the upper corner greys and I never cared much of those seats.
 For me the greys were always a last resort just like the standing room tickets.

 The first game I attended with Jim, I absolutely loved the seats.
 They were not just great grey seats, but they were great seats.